 Detailed engineering designs have been completed for irrigation schemes in Sironko/ Acomai in Bukedea, and Bulambuli Districts, Atari in Kween/ Bulambuli District, and Namatala in Budaka/ Mbale/ Butaleja District to cover a total of 5,590 hectares.
 The Ministry has also constructed and rehabilitated 155 valley Tanks.

-We have constructed 2 of these in Northern region, 75 in the Eastern region, 20 in the Western and 58 in the Southern region of the country.
+Government has constructed two of these in Northern region, 75 in the Eastern region, 20 in the Western and 58 in the Southern region of the country.

 The total capacity of these currently stands at 8,000,000 cubic meters in the drought and cattle corridor districts countrywide.